We can troubleshoot your issue and perform fiber optic cable repair in an expedient manner.

 While there are some fiber optic cable repair kits available on the market, for best results you should always hire professionals like ourselves to do this work for you.
 Our team has extensive experience in the industry, and we know how to create the precise cuts and splices needed to repair the cables without creating any loss of signal.

-At GP Associates, Inc., we offer fiber optic cable repair services for customers in Knightdale and Raleigh, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.
+At GP Associates, Inc., we offer fiber optic cable repair services for customers in Knightdale, Raleigh, and Durham, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.